Dual Enrollment Assessment Tool

 3. What next steps can you take to make progress on these lessons learned?

-Dual Enrollment Assessment Tool Data Queries
+Dual Enrollment Assessment Data Queries

 College-going rate in service area: What is the overall college-going rate in your service area as a whole and by demographic group?
 What differences stand out among the different demographic groups?